cpu9995/ServerGuardian/README.md

 - Explore a range of additional features and commands.
 - Enhance your server's functionality and entertainment value.

+🛡️ **Installing ServerGuardian - Your Ultimate Discord Server Companion!** 🛡️

+- Download the code.
+- Visit ServerGuardian/config and setup the config.json file.
+- Then visit the ServerGuardian main folder and setup the .env file with your bot token.
+- Enjoy!!

 Join ServerGuardian today and experience the difference it can make in managing your Discord server.
 Whether you're a small community or a bustling server, ServerGuardian has the tools you need to succeed.

 🌐 **Website:** [ServerGuardianBot.com](https://fzhub.com)